Tumixs/Tumixs/README.md

 ### Hi there 👋

-- 🌱 I’m currently a student of software engineering programme feel free to reach out to me
+- 🌱 I’m a full stack software engineer, feel free to contact me.
  - 😎  A pint of luck then.. friend